MarcosLuan/hotelcancun/README.md

 ###For more information access
 [Related guide section...](https://quarkus.io/guides)

+###Database
+Create a local database named hotelcancun.
+The tables will be created automatically

 ### 🔧 Configurations

 To run this project on your machine, have the necessary java packages installed (JAVA 8 or plus),